 We offer A Level exclusive quiet study rooms in addition to the learning zone quiet area.
 We have access to e-journals, e-books and books.
 The College also holds activities for British Science Week's ‘Meet the Scientist’ event.
 We also hold A Level revision workshops and conferences as part of developing study skills.

 The study of Chemistry requires the construction of sound foundations through the study of several fundamental concepts in the first year and the early part of the second year.
-In the remainder of the course these concepts must coalesce into a coherent whole before moving onto more difficult ideas and their application in the wider world.
+In the remainder of the course, these concepts must coalesce into a coherent whole before moving onto more difficult ideas and their application in the wider world.
 There will be two papers at the end of the first year and three papers at the end of the years assessing the last two years content.

 You will also be expected to complete a work placement as part of your programme of study.
 Study skills and employability skills will be developed with the help of your personal tutor.

-15% of assessment on A level Chemistry will be based on knowledge, skills and understanding on practical skills.
+15% of assessment on A Level Chemistry will be based on knowledge, skills and understanding of practical skills.
 You will carry out at least 12 practicals over the two years.
-Tutors will observe and assess students’ competencies in practical work to achieve a practical endorsement.
+Tutors will observe and assess your competencies in practical work to achieve a practical endorsement.